zeha/zeha.at-site/_posts/2021-04-10-bullseye-upgrade-notes.markdown

 Most notably, ifupdown's `networking.service` injects a `udevadm settle` service into the boot chain, and waits for that to complete before configuring network interfaces.
 If you have lots of (say, block) devices, that `udevadm settle` command might very well fail (timeout), and you will not have a running network setup.

+---
+*(Thanks to Michael Biebl for pointing me at the init-system-helpers change.)*